Cluster Categorification of Rank 2 Webs: JKS Modules

 An alternative proof can be found in~\cite[Theorem 1.2]{BBL}.

+A module $M$ is called \emph{rigid} if and only if $\Ext^1(M,M)=0$.
 It is conjectured in~\cite[Conjecture 5.15]{BBE} that there are $2\binom{n}{6}\binom{n-6}{k-3}$ rigid indecomposable rank $2$ modules corresponding to real roots.
-In the same paper it is shown that $\CM(B_{k,n})$ has at most $2\binom{n}{6}\binom{n-6}{k-3}$ rigid indecomposable rank $2$ modules which correspond to real roots.
+In the same paper it is shown that $\CM(A_{k,n})$ has at most $2\binom{n}{6}\binom{n-6}{k-3}$ rigid indecomposable rank $2$ modules which correspond to real roots.
 In~\cite[Theorem 4.7]{BBEL}, they show that there are at least

 rigid rank $2$ indecomposable modules that correspond to roots and conjecture that this is all of them.
-This is precisely the number that we construct.
+In this formula, $p_1(r), p_2(r), p_3(r)$ are the number of partitions of $r$ into three parts which are equal, two of which are equal, or all of which are distinct, respectively.
+This is precisely the number of modules that we constructed.

-We also know from~\cite[Proposition 5.7]{BBE} that if $M$ is a rank $2$ module with profile $\frac{I}{J}$ and $M$ corresponds to a real root, then $|I \cap J|=k-3$.
-By stretching the modules corresponding to the web in Figure~\ref{D4}, we obtain $2\binom{n}{6}\binom{n-6}{k-3}$ modules corresponding to real roots, verifying~\cite[Conjecture 5.15]{BBE}.
+We also know from~\cite[Proposition 5.7]{BBE} that if $M$ is an indecomposable rank $2$ module with profile $\frac{I}{J}$ and $M$ corresponds to a real root, then $|I \cap J|=k-3$.
+By stretching the modules, Definition~\ref{def:stretching}, corresponding to the web in Figure~\ref{D4}, we obtain $2\binom{n}{6}\binom{n-6}{k-3}$ modules corresponding to real roots, verifying~\cite[Conjecture 5.15]{BBE}.
+This implies that indecomposable rank $2$ modules of $\mathcal{M}$ are rigid.